shkant1/nodeLoginApi/README.md

 Getting Started

-This is a backend process create by node.js. this is a api and date save in mangosdb.
+This is a backend process create by node.js. this is a api and data save in mangosdb.

 Give examples